Efficient Spatially Sparse Inference for Conditional GANs and Diffusion Models

 \subsection{Ablation Study}

-\lblsect{ablation} Below we perform several ablation studies to show the effectiveness of each design choice.
+\lblsect{Ablation Study} Below we perform several ablation studies to show the effectiveness of each design choice.

-\myparagraph{Memory usage.} The pre-computed activations of the original image require additional memory storage.
+\looseness=-1 \myparagraph{Memory usage.} The pre-computed activations of the original image require additional memory storage.
 We profile the peak memory usage of the original model and our method in PyTorch.
-Our method only increases the peak memory usage of a single forward for DDIM, \progdist, GauGAN, and GAN Compression by 0.1G, 0.1G, 0.8G, and 0.3G, respectively.
-Specifically, it needs to store additional 169M, 56M, 275M, and 120M parameters for DDIM~\cite{song2020denoising}, \progdist~\cite{salimans2021progressive}, original GauGAN~\cite{park2019semantic} and GAN Compression~\cite{li2020gan}, respectively, for a single forward.
-For the diffusion models, we need to store activations for all iteration steps (\eg, 50 for DDIM and 5 for \progdist).
-However, data movement and kernel computation are asynchronized on GPU, so we could store the activations in CPU memory and load the on-demand ones on GPU to reduce peak memory usage.
+Our method only increases the peak memory usage of a single forward for DDPM~\cite{ho2020denoising}, \progdist~\cite{salimans2021progressive}, GauGAN~\cite{park2019semantic}, and GAN Compression~\cite{li2020gan} by 0.1G, 0.1G, 0.8G, and 0.3G, respectively with FP32 precision.
+Specifically, it needs to store additional 169M, 56M, 239M, 275M, and 120M parameters for DDPM, \progdist, Stable Diffusion~\cite{rombach2022high}, original GauGAN and GAN Compression, respectively, for a single forward.
+For the diffusion models, we need to store activations for all iteration steps (\eg, 50 for DDIM sampler~\cite{song2020denoising} and 5 for \progdist).
+However, data movement and kernel computation are asynchronous on GPU, so we could store the activations in CPU memory and load the on-demand ones on GPU to reduce peak memory usage.